dwi2/say/README.md

 # say
-A tiny practive of Go language
+A tiny progamming exercise of Go language